oven-sh/bun/README.md

 ### `bun run`

-`bun run` is a fast `package.json` script runner.
+`bun run` is a fast `package.json` script runner and executable runner.
 Instead of waiting 170ms for your npm client to start every time, you wait 6ms for bun.

 By default, `bun run` prints the script that will be invoked: